 SUNY Oswego established an extension site in Syracuse in 2008 to help meet the growing needs of part-time adult students, predominantly at the graduate level.
 Enrollment demand led to subsequent expansion — to “extension center” and then further to “branch campus” designation — enabling the college to offer bachelor’s degree completion programs and expanded graduate-level degrees at what is now SUNY Oswego’s Syracuse Campus.

 Oswego is one of 13 university colleges in the SUNY system.
-More than 8,000 students enroll, and more than 87,000 alumni live in New York and around the nation and world.
+Roughly 8,000 students enroll, and more than 92,000 alumni live in New York and around the nation and world.
 Oswego offers more than 110 undergraduate majors and minors and graduate programs.